piotrsoczewka/Lotto/README.md

 <img src="images/lottery_polish_provinces.png" width="719" height="100">

+Object-oriented programming was used for writting the code.

 Permision for one time, non commercial usage of the data was given by the websites' owners.